hojel/script.cu.lrclyrics/README.txt

 when the scripts downloads lyrics through one of the scrapers, you can optionally save them to a file for future use.

+properties for other addons:
+Window(Home).Property(culrc.lyrics)  - the current lyrics.
+Window(Home).Property(culrc.source)  - source or scraped used for the current lyrics.
+Window(Home).Property(culrc.running) - 'true' when the lyrics script is running, empty if not.